Netzalist-GmbH-Co-KG/ntlt.projectradar/.github/instructions/project-instructions.instructions.md

   like `dotnet new` or `npm create`, or `dotnet add package`.
 - Die CLI ist Powershell.
 Bitte bei der Syntax beachten (z.B. kein `&&` verwenden, sondern `;` für mehrere Befehle in einer Zeile).

+# Base Information

+The project spec is in .doc/project_acquisition_system_spec.md The spec for the MVP is in .doc/mvp_specification.md

 ## GitHub Repository Information

 - **Organization:** Netzalist-GmbH-Co-KG